wp-plugins/responsive-column-widgets/readme.txt

 Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Description: Creates a custom responsive column widget box.
+Creates a custom responsive column widget box.

 == Description ==

 Creates a custom responsive column widget box.
-When you want to display widgets horizontally, this is a solution for you.
+When you want to display widgets horizontally, I know it’s such a headache to edit the theme and repeat the numerous times of trial and error.
+If you feel the same way, this would save the time for you.

 <h4>Features</h4>
-* Displays widgets in clolums - the main feature of this plugin.
+* **Displays widgets in clolums** - the main feature of this plugin.
+* **Set Number of Columns per Row** - flexibily set numbers of clolumns in each row.
-* Responsive Design - when the browser width is less than 600 px, it adjusts the layout.
+* **Responsive Design** - when the browser width is less than 600 px, it adjusts the layout.
-* Supports up to 12 columns - for example, if you have 24 registered widgets, you can displays 12 items in two rows.
+* **Upto 12 columns** - for example, if you have 24 registered widgets, you can displays 12 items in two rows.
-* PHP code and Shortcode - use them to display the widgtes.
+* **PHP code and Shortcode** - use them to display the widgtes.
-* The default sidebars integration - The sidebars defined by your them also can be displayed in columns.
+* **Default Sidebars Integration** - The sidebars defined by your theme also can be displayed in columns.
+* and more.

 == Installation ==

 = Install =

-1. Upload **`responsive-column-widgets.php`** and other files compressed in the zip folder to the **`/wp-content/plugins/`** directory.
+1. Upload **`responsive-column-widgets.php`** and other files compressed in the zip folder to the **`/wp-content/plugins/`** directory.,
-,2.
-Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

+= How to Use =
+Go to the [Other Notes](http://wordpress.org/extend/plugins/responsive-column-widgets/other_notes/) section.

 == Usage ==
 = How to Use =
 1. Go to Appearance > Widgets.
-You'll see a new custom sidebar box named **Responsive Custom Widgets**.
+You'll see a new custom sidebar box named **Responsive Custom Widgets**.,
-,2.
-Add widgtes to it.
+2. Add widgtes to it.,
-,3.
-Add the following code:
+3. Add the following code:
 * **in a theme** - PHP code. e.g. `<?php if ( function_exists( 'ResponsiveColumnWidgets' ) ) ResponsiveColumnWidgets(array('columns' => 5 )); ?>` where 5 indicates the number of columns.
 * **in a page/post** - Shortcode e.g. `[responsive_column_widgets columns="3,2,5"]`  where 3 indicates the number of columns in the first row, 2 indicates 2 colums in the second, and 5 to the third.